llvm/llvm-archive/llvm-top/README.txt

-  get      - check out modules and their dependencies from subversion info     - get subversion information about one or more modules update   - update one or more modules
+  get      - check out modules and their dependencies from subversion info     - get subversion information about one or more modules update   - update one or more modules options  - specify options once that are "sticky" for all scripts.

   build    - configure, compile and link one or more modules install  - install one or more modules (presumes build already done) clean    - clean (remove build products) one or more modules

-The first three scripts just work with subversion.
-The last three scripts do not dictate how to build, install or clean the modules; that is up to the modules themselves.
+The first four scripts just work with subversion or llvm-top itself.
+The last three scripts implement an easier method for building, isntalling and cleaning the LLVM modules themselves.
+However, these three do not dictate how to build, install or clean the modules; that is up to the modules themselves.
 The only thing these scripts depend on is a file named ModuleInfo.txt located in each module's top directory.
 This file can contain the following definitions:

   DepModule:  - the list of modules this module depends on
   BuildCmd:   - a command to build (and configure) the module